Health Tech Startups - How to Make It Work Globally?

 Since 2010, he has worked with many of the region's top pharma/biotech and medtech firms, as well as innovative startups, trade associations, NGOs, universities, and research institutes.
 He also writes and speaks regularly about science and technology trends in Asia.
 He has published over 25 major media stories about healthcare innovation trends across the region, with bylines in Forbes, Techonomy, TechCrunch, The Diplomat, and other leading media outlets.
 He holds a B.A. in Political Science from Amherst College.

 You may also like the following:

 Real Successes and Applications of Digital Health

-With levels of investments that have never been seen (billions of dollars and counting), Digital Health is now moving faster than ever and every player in the industry needs to include it in their corporate strategies – from pharma companies to insurers, even brick and mortar hospital chains.
-However, the maturity level of corporates vary greatly which dramatically impacts the success of the digitization process in these organisations.
+With levels of investments that have never been seen before (billions of dollars and counting), Digital Health is now moving faster than ever and every player in the industry needs to include it in their corporate strategies – from pharma companies to insurers, even brick and mortar hospital chains.
+However, the maturity level of corporates varies greatly, which dramatically impacts the success of the digitisation process in these organisations.
 During this fireside chat, industry veterans François Cadiou and Julien de Salaberry will share about the latest successes observed in Digital Health and how the stakeholders involved, from the corporates to the startups, manage to make it a success.Topics: